-Holders of Record
+Holders

-As of March 19, 2024, our ADSs were held by seven holders of record, and our ordinary shares were held by five holders of record.
+As of March 13, 2024, our ADSs were held by 7 holders of record, and our ordinary shares were held by 5 holders of record.
 Bank of New York Mellon ("BNY") is the depositary for our ADR program, and Computershare Trust Company, N.A. is our transfer agent.
 The number of record holders was determined from the records of our depositary and transfer agent and does not include beneficial owners of ADSs or ordinary shares whose shares are held in the names of various securities brokers, dealers and registered clearing agencies.